paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

     - **create-application-in-kubernetes-from-azure-container-service.cmd**: this batch script can be used to create the **services** and **deployments** that compose the multi-container application pulling the **Docker** images from an **Azure Container Registry** using the definitions contained in the **kubernetes-deployments-and-services-from-azure-container-registry.yml** file.
 For more information, see [Run applications in Kubernetes](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-tutorial-kubernetes-deploy-application).

-    - **create-application-in-kubernetes-from-azure-container-service.cmd**: this batch script can be used to create the **services** and **deployments** that compose the multi-container application pulling the **Docker** images from an **Azure Container Registry** using the definitions contained in the **kubernetes-deployments-and-services-from-docker-hub.yml** file.
+    - **create-application-in-kubernetes-from-docker-hub.cmd**: this batch script can be used to create the **services** and **deployments** that compose the multi-container application pulling the **Docker** images from **Docker Hub** using the definitions contained in the **kubernetes-deployments-and-services-from-docker-hub.yml** file.
 For more information, see [Run applications in Kubernetes](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-tutorial-kubernetes-deploy-application).

     - **create-secret-in-kubernetes.cmd**: this batch script can be used to create the **todolist-secret** object in the Kubernetes cluster using the **todolist-secret.yml** that contains a value for the sensitive data used by the multi-container application.